oracle-livelabs/apex/ai-world-hol-apex/4-extend-app/extend-app.md

-# Extend your APEX App with Grok Models.
+# Extend your APEX App with Llama or Grok Models.

 ##  Introduction
 In this lab, we’ll enhance the GenAI assistant experience by exploring how to switch between different OCI Generative AI models.